 In 2000, the PLC created the world’s first 3rd party certification program, Northeast Master Logger Certification.
 Today, Northeast Master Logger program is represented in 20 states and 3 countries.
 The PLC is also a founding member of the American Loggers Council (ALC) and works with the ALC to influence federal legislation.
 This includes increasing the weight limit on I-95 north of Augusta to 100,000 pounds.
 In Maine the PLC has been responsible for giving loggers tax exempt status for parts & equipment and for securing funding for the state’s first post-secondary mechanized harvest operator training program.

 Promote logging as a profession, advocate for logging professionals, cultivate responsible forest management, promote safe working practices and sustain a strong forest products industry.

-Although many challenges lie ahead, the future is bright for Maine’s highly adaptive, talented and evolving logging industry.
-A unified PLC will work to sustain timber, wood, and fiber production as a core of the State’s economy; promote safe working conditions; provide stable, well-paying forest products employment; supports recreation and tourism; protects air and water quality; and maintains wildlife and plant habitats within its forests.
+Although many challenges lie ahead, the future is bright for the Northeast’s highly adaptive, talented and evolving logging industry.
+A unified PLC will work to sustain timber, wood, and fiber production as a core of the region’s economy; promote safe working conditions; provide stable, well-paying forest products employment; supports recreation and tourism; protects air and water quality; and maintains wildlife and plant habitats within its forests.